rixx/books.rixx.de/src/reviews/hope-mirrlees/lud-in-the-mist.md

   - 2019-04-22
   did_not_finish: false
   rating: 3
+related_books:
+ - book: neil-gaiman/stardust
+   text: If you liked the concept of a vaguely British place at the border of Faerie.
+ - book: j-r-r-tolkien/the-hobbit-or-there-and-back-again
+   text: The Hobbit has the same feeling of proper British middle-class suddenly having to deal with fantastic occurrences.
 ---

 Lud-in-the-Mist by *Hope Mirrlees* is a fantasy novel from 1926, which means it reads a bit aged – but not only that, it